-Kaufman, a Democrat, was the representative for Texas's 1st congressional district from 1849 to 1851.
+Kaufman was the representative for Texas’s 1st congressional district and was a Democrat.
+He served from 1849 to 1851.

 From Dec 1845 to Jan 1851, Kaufman missed 352 of 1,347 roll call votes, which is 26.1%.
 This is on par with the median of 21.1% among the lifetime records of representatives serving in Jan 1851.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1849-Feb 1850||107||17||15.9%||51st|